dingqy/EEE102-Assessment4-Backstage/README.md

 * Close the sqlite
 ### Class User
 * addBookBorrow() and addBookReserve() should be used after Console.borrowBook() or Console.bookReserve() to trace the limitation of borrowing or reserving of one user (parameter: -1 / 1 is recommended)
-* Otherwise, you need to search or login the user again to get the newest information
+* Otherwise, you need to login the user again to get the newest information